cristalhq/jwt/README.md

 * Clean and tested code.
 * Optimized for speed.
 * Dependency-free.
-* All sign methods supported
+* All well-known algorithms are supported
   * HMAC (HS)
   * RSA (RS)
   * RSA-PSS (PS)